Julianna Vermeys

 My study and commitment to finding ways to integrate the body into therapy has been unwavering as I believe it is our access to the present where we can learn to explore safety and change to improve our life vitality.

 I have completed 500-hr Yoga training and, most recently, have completed a 55hr training in Mental Health and Wellness through Yoga Medicine.
-I am currently participating in a new activist group called, Shaping a Holistic Future of Yoga and am excited by the collective considerations of how we can embrace ancient practices from other cultures with ethical, conscious care.
+I am honored to have participated in the activist group Shaping a Holistic Future of Yoga and am excited by the collective considerations of how we can embrace ancient practices from other cultures with ethical, conscious care.
 I have taught yoga classes and private/couples yoga since 2003 in studio settings and private practice.
 I offer private, couples and small group yoga as needed and therapeutically appropriate.
 Yoga philosophy is central to my work as a counselor.